-Prior to the submission of the ASC, the Applicant met with Yakama Nation Cultural Resource Program (CRP) staff in preparation for the cultural resource survey (Survey) work 10.
+Prior to the submission of the ASC, the Applicant met with Yakama Nation CRP staff in preparation for the cultural resource survey (Survey) work.
 In turn, the CRP staff indicated awareness and continuing interest in the Project to EFSEC staff.
-On March 15, 2023, EFSEC staff formally notified receipt of application], providing direction for access and review of the Project materials, to 11 federally recognized tribal nations identified by the Department of Archeology and Historic Preservation (DAHP) as having treaty rights to the proposed Project location.
-EFSEC received no response to this notice, which offered government-to-government consultation.
-However, on March 30, 2023, the Confederated Tribes and Bands of the Yakama Nation (Yakama Nation) Cultural Resource Program (CRP) sent
+On March 15, 2023, EFSEC staff formally notified receipt of application to 11 federally recognized tribal nations identified by the Department of Archeology and Historic Preservation (DAHP) as having treaty rights to the proposed Project location.
+EFSEC received no response to this notice offering government-to-government consultation.
+However, on March 30, 2023, the Confederated Tribes and Bands of the Yakama Nation (Yakama Nation) Cultural Resource Program (CRP) sent EFSEC staff a comment letter on the first draft of the Survey for the Project and confirmed their ongoing interest in engagement.
+EFSEC staff worked with Yakama Nation CRP staff and DAHP on the Survey over the following 17 months.
+The Survey was reviewed and revised multiple times in response to comments received from CRP staff and DAHP after each revision.